 At fixed halo mass, the efficacy of DDM heating and mass loss correlates with initial concentration.
 This is expected since amount of heating energy injected depends on the underlying gravitational potential.
 In particular, low-concentration halos have shallower potential wells, allowing a larger fraction of daughter particles to escape, and vice versa for high-concentration halos.
 This dependence is reflected in Fig.~\ref{fig:density_velocity} by increased halo-to-halo scatter in DDM relative to CDM.

-\subsection{$R_{\mathrm{max}}$--$V_{\mathrm{max}}$ Relation}
+\subsection{$R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation}

 To capture DDM effects on halo profiles over a range of halo masses and models, we now study the relation between $V_{\mathrm{max}}$ and the radius within a halo at which it is achieved, $R_{\mathrm{max}}$.
-The $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation contains the same information as the mass--concentration relation for Navarro--Frenk--White (NFW; \cite{Navarro:1996gj}) halos, while generalizing to non-NFW profiles in non-standard DM models, including self-interacting dark matter (SIDM; \cite{Yang:2022mxl}).
+The $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation contains the same information as the mass-concentration relation for Navarro-Frenk-White (NFW; \cite{Navarro:1996gj}) halos, while generalizing to non-NFW profiles in nonstandard DM models, including self-interacting dark matter (SIDM; \cite{Yang:2022mxl}).